 Journal article

-Increased renal gene transcription of protein kinase C-beta in human diabetic nephropathy: relationship to long-term glycaemic control
+Increased renal gene transcription of protein kinase C-β in human diabetic nephropathy: Relationship to long-term glycaemic control

 Abstract

-AIMS/HYPOTHESIS: Activation of protein kinase C (PKC) isoforms has been implicated as a central mediator in the pathogenesis of diabetic nephropathy.
+Aims/hypothesis: Activation of protein kinase C (PKC) isoforms has been implicated as a central mediator in the pathogenesis of diabetic nephropathy.
 Although high glucose levels stimulate catalytic activity of PKC, the effects of high glucose levels on the expression of genes encoding PKC isoforms are unknown.
-We sought to determine whether in addition to activation, diabetes may lead to increased transcription of two PKC isoforms that have been implicated in the pathogenesis of diabetic nephropathy, PKC-alpha and PKC-beta.
-METHODS: Recent advances in molecular biological techniques now permit quantitative analysis of mRNA from archival, formalin-fixed, paraffin-embedded tissue sections.
-RN..
+We sought to determine whether in addition to activation, diabetes may lead to increased transcription of two PKC isoforms that have been implicated in the pathogenesis of diabetic nephropathy, PKC-α and PKC-β.
+Methods: Recent advances in molecular biological techniques now permit quantitative analysis of mRNA from archival, formalin-fixed, paraffin-embedded tissue sections.
+RNA was e..

 View full abstract